pmean/build-website/text/05/ModeratorVariable.md

     *We examined the relation between locus of control and coping as moderated by age and context.
-A total of 96 adolescents, young adults, middle-aged adults, and older adults were administered Lazarus\'s Ways of Coping questionnaire, a situation-specific controllability measure, a defensive coping questionnaire, and Levenson\'s Internality, Powerfulness of Others, and Chance global locus of control scales for challenging and threatening contexts.
+A total of 96 adolescents, young adults, middle-aged adults, and older adults were administered Lazarus's Ways of Coping questionnaire, a situation-specific controllability measure, a defensive coping questionnaire, and Levenson's Internality, Powerfulness of Others, and Chance global locus of control scales for challenging and threatening contexts.
     Age moderated the relation between locus of control and coping.
     Internality was positively related to escape-avoidance, hostile